finsberg/stress-fem-vs-simple/slides.md

 marp: true
 ---

-# From the Law of Laplace to FEM
+# From the Law of Laplace to FEM-based stress estimation

 Henrik Finsberg
 Work seminar